VentGrey/Camel/README.md

 - Wallpaper picture: *"Universidad de Guanajuato"*, picture taken by [arcoirismatematico](https://arcoirismatematico.tumblr.com/).
 (For this theme exclusively, will ask author to CC it.)

+- Astronaut wallpaper picture: *I Can See Your House From Here* picture made for the band Camel.
+(No Copyright infringement intended, I love that band :sweat_smile:)

 ## Other Copyright Notices

 This software name, pictures and references don't intend to infringe copyright laws by illegally copying or claiming content that is not mine.
 This is made solely as a tribute to the band(s) I love and listen to, the original idea + artwork concept and registered trademarks are property of the bands mentioned below and their registered trademark holders.